cilwerner/ms-identity-docs-code-dotnet/5-advanced/background-console-worker-app-webapp/README.md

    "BaseUrl": "https://graph.microsoft.com/v1.0"
   ```

-### Step 3: Register the Background Worker project with your Azure AD tenant
+### Step 3: Register the Background Worker project with your Microsoft Entra tenant

-In order to have the Web App and the Background Worker sharing the same token cache, **they must share the same application ID (clientId)** for Azure AD as well.
+In order to have the Web App and the Background Worker sharing the same token cache, **they must share the same application ID (clientId)** for Microsoft Entra as well.
 So for this step, you will set additional configuration to the existing `WebApp-SharedTokenCache` app registration.

 1. Navigate to your `WebApp-SharedTokenCache` [App registration](https://go.microsoft.com/fwlink/?linkid=2083908) page.
 2. In the app's registration screen, click on the **Authentication** blade in the left.